 With the exception of quartz particles, various oxide particle systems (silica, ZnO, TiO2 particles) with defined particle shape, size and crystallinity have been successfully synthesized using preparative methods.
 After subsequent examination of colloidal stability and purity, the particles were compared for potential toxicity.
 The in vitro analysis of cell reactions on particles (of all particle types) of alveolar macrophages (in particular the influence of particle size and shape) did not reveal any indications of inflammatory reactions that could serve as early markers of the subtoxic range.
 For the project, there were only indications of a possible apoptosis-inducing effect, due to ZnO particles, and a possible apoptosis-inhibiting effect, due to TiO2 particles.
 Overall, only minor risks and minor significant differences in the sub-toxic range could be determined for synthesized particles (silica, TiO2, ZnO) with simultaneous modifications of various particle parameters within the particle systems.
 As expected, ZnO particles were more toxic than, practically insoluble, silica and TiO2 particles, due to the release of free Zn2+ ions into biological media.

 -cross sectoral-Type of hazard:

-prevention, diseases of the respiratory tract (except cancer), dust, fibers, particlesDescription, key words:
+prevention, dust, fibers, particlesDescription, key words:

 toxicological effects, particles, particle size, particle shape, and particle surface